 Popular, superior-quality weed strains across California today that can be used for some types of medical treatment include the following:

 1. Birthday Cake Kush.
 This strain of cannabis is an indica-dominant hybrid.
 It supports an intense physical high with a sweet, buoyant aroma and light flavor that suggests birthday cake.
 The other popular name of this strain is Wedding Cake.
 For the record, parent strains of Birthday Cake Kush are Cherry Pie and Girl Scout Cookies.

-This often requested strain has buds that bloom with a clear, glass-like topping of THC-enriched resin.
-Is is known for enhancing deep relaxation, soothing the body without influencing the mind.
-Patients using this cannabis strain have experienced less anxiety, fewer headaches, less inflammation, relief from pain and improved appetite.
+This often-requested strain has buds that bloom with a clear, glass-like topping of THC-enriched resin.
+It is known for enhancing deep relaxation, soothing the body without influencing the mind.
+Patients using this cannabis strain have experienced less anxiety, fewer headaches, less inflammation, relief from pain, and improved appetite.